-I feel very honoured to be in a position to use my professional skills and experience to assist people with their family transitions.
+I feel very honoured to use my professional skills and experience to assist people with their family transitions.

-“This is your first divorce, its my 900th” which I say for a bit of levity but more to underscore that 99.5% of what you are going through I’ve not just seen or heard that before but I’ve helped others traverse that challenge through to resolution before.
+I say that “This is your first divorce, its my 900th” first for a bit of levity, but more to underscore that I’ve seen and helped others through 99.5% of what you are going through.
 I’m not going to tell you its going to be easy or quick or cheap but I want you to feel that I’ve got you.
 I’m paid to worry about your stuff.
 You can relax a bit.

-Note however that 99.5 is not 100 – every client, every relationship, how they come together and how they come apart is utterly unique.
-The infinite wonder that is human behaviour produces new situations, and I am always confronting new challenges and growing and learning.
+However 99.5% is not 100%.
+Every client and every relationship is utterly unique.
+How that couple came together and how they are coming apart will also be utterly unique.
+The infinite wonder of human behaviour constantly produces new situations that bring new challenges and keep me growing and learning.
 This keeps things interesting!

-Twenty-five plus years of working in this area has me keenly aware of the various unpleasant emotional states (fear, despair, anger, sadness, etc.) that a separation or divorce can visit upon even the most resilient or stoic individuals.
-I can practice family law because I believe I maintain the RIGHT distance from my client’s situation – close enough so I can understand them and they feel supported – but not so close that I get caught up in it and experience emotional imbalance myself.
-Perpetual anger or second-hand trauma would, to put it mildly, lessen my job satisfaction and shorten my career, but much more importantly I’d likely lose critical objectivity I need to help my client make good long-term decisions.
+My experience has me keenly aware of the various unpleasant emotional states (fear, despair, anger, sadness, etc.) that a separation or divorce can visit upon you.
+Even the most resilient or stoic individuals are not immune.
+I believe I can practice family law well because I can and do maintain the RIGHT distance between me and my client’s situation.
+It has to be close enough so I can understand them and they feel supported.
+I want my clients to feel that I am “in this with them”.
+However if I identify too closely, I can get caught up in it and experience emotional imbalance as if it was my own divorce.
+Being in perpetual conflict-mode and experiencing second-hand trauma would harm my mental and physical health.
+A much larger problem arises from being caught up: I lose the critical objectivity needed to help my client make good long-term decisions.

 I grew up and was educated initially in Ottawa graduating from Woodroffe High School in 1984.
-I did my undergrad degree in Economics at Queen’s in 1988 and then spent two years working to pay off the debt that went along with that B.A..
-After two years working I gained admission to law school and graduated from the University of Ottawa Faculty of Law (Cum Laude) in 1993.
+I did my undergrad degree in Economics at Queen’s in 1988, followed by two years working off the debt that came with that B.A..
+I gained admission to law school and graduated from the University of Ottawa Faculty of Law (Cum Laude) in 1993.
 Called to the Bar of Ontario in 1995, I opened my practice in Ottawa on July 1st of that year.
 Initially mine was a general practice whereby I learned hands-on about a number of areas of law that are often overlapping with Family Law situations – corporate, real estate, estates, litigation, even criminal.
 I built a strong clientele by providing high quality legal work and supportive personal service.
 Four years later, in 1999, I partnered with more senior counsel I met when articling at Perley-Robertson and built a small local firm called Dickie & Arnold, LLP, which over the next four years grew to four lawyers, coming to a very amicable end in late 2003.
-I then partnered with three others to launch and build Mann & Partners, LLP (still flourishing as the now rebranded to MannLawyers LLP with 30+ counsel) at which I stayed until 2008 when I amicably sought to establish an independent vehicle whereby I had greater flexibility to express my individual vision for the delivery of coordinated supportive holistic services to separating and divorcing spouses.
+I then partnered with three others to launch and build Mann & Partners, LLP, which is still flourishing as the now rebranded to MannLawyers LLP with 30+ counsel.
+In 2008 I amicably sought to establish an independent firm where I had greater flexibility to express my vision for the delivery of family law services: supportive caring delivery of excellent legal services to separating and divorcing spouses.

-My entire practice is now concentrated on family law, Collaborative Divorce and Family Mediation, providing all the services needed by separating or divorcing couples for the resolution of all of their family law issues such as parenting (custody/access), child support, spousal support, or property division.
+My entire practice is now concentrated on family law, Collaborative Divorce and Family Mediation.
+I provide all the services needed by separating or divorcing couples for the resolution of all of their family law issues: parenting (custody/access), child support, spousal support, or property division.
 I’m equally at home in the realms of either matrimonial rights, or those rights available to cohabiting spouses, and I regularly negotiate and draft cohabitation agreements (“prenups”) and marriage contracts.